 Every history buff ever has for sure been intrigued by the ruins of Acropolis in Athens.
 The ancient citadel atop a hill overlooking the city of Athens is almost in ruins, yet one cannot stop wondering at the sheer magnificence of the architecture.

 Greek architecture used post-and-lintel building techniques which made use of large upright columns.
+One other major development in Greek era is the majestic theatres like the ‘Theatre of Dionysus’ in Athens Acropolis and the Epidaurus theatre in Argolis region of Athens.
 Major traces of Greek architecture could be found in Greece as well in some part of Italy.

 Have you been to Rome and been gobsmacked by the grandeur and history of bloodshed in the Colosseum.
 The Colosseum or Coliseum, the largest amphitheater in Rome, Italy is a significant example of Roman architecture.